-RAIL - MECHANIC A (RAIL CAR ELECTRICIAN)
+RAIL - ELECTRICAL MECHANIC A

 The job involves the preparation, performance and completion of any type of assigned work done by the Rail Car section at any location connected with the operation of the Metro system.
 It principally consists of reading and interpreting instruction sheets, blueprints and wiring diagrams, analyzing defects in rail car or shop equipment, parts and mechanisms; setting up machine tools and equipment, setting up equipment for and conducting tests; making repairs, replacements and adjustments with a minimum of direct supervision; observing for and reporting of unsafe or irregular conditions; exercising sound judgment relative to all aspects of assigned duties, and the protecting of Company property.